girishlearner/Cataract-Detection-using-DCNN/README.md

 The Flask web application allows users to upload an eye image and receive a prediction of the presence of cataracts.
 The user interface is built using HTML, CSS, and JavaScript.

-Usage

-To run the project locally, follow these steps:

-1. Clone the repository to your local machine.

-2. Install the required packages using pip install -r requirements.txt.

-4. Navigate to the project directory and run python app.py to start the Flask server.

-5. Open your web browser and go to http://localhost:5000.